fluxninja/aperture/docs/content/introduction.md

 import Zoom from 'react-medium-image-zoom';
 ```

-[FluxNinja Cloud][] is a load management platform powered by the open source
+[Aperture Cloud][] is a load management platform powered by the open source
 project [**Aperture**](https://github.com/fluxninja/aperture).
 It's designed for
 classifying, scheduling, and rate-limiting API traffic in cloud applications.
 Built upon a foundation of observability and a global control plane, it offers a